conradakunga/Blog/_posts/2022-01-14-coding-is-easy-any-monkey-can-do-it-software-is-very-hard.md

 ---
 layout: post
 title: Coding Is Easy - Any Monkey Can Do It.
-Software However Is Very Hard
+Software, However Is Very Hard
 date: 2022-01-14 13:06:45 +0300
 categories:
     - The Business Of Software